 If possible, turn your Android or Apple mobile phone into a hotspot, place it near your PC and try to connect to that, instead of your usual access point.
 If it connects there, then we can focus at your router settings.

 Some users have reported that enabling USB3 mode resolved their connectivity issues.

 Some users have reported that disabling internal wifi adapters resolved their connectivity issues.

-If you have Debian, try first the workaround mentioned in Debian bug #879484.
-That is, add the following lines at the end of /etc/NetworkManager/NetworkManager.conf, and reboot:
+If your distribution is Debian 10 or older (not Ubuntu), then you might be affected by a bug in wpasupplicant.
+Try the workaround mentioned in Debian bug #879484, which is to add the following lines at the end of /etc/NetworkManager/NetworkManager.conf, and reboot:

-A second workaround is to revert the network adapter names from the new style (enp2s0, wlxa1b2c3d4e5f6) to the old style (eth0, wlan0), which then do not trigger the issue.
-To do so, run the following commands:
+In some cases it might help to revert the network adapter names from the new style (enp2s0, wlxa1b2c3d4e5f6) to the old style (eth0, wlan0), by running the following commands:

 sudo -i mkdir -p /etc/default/grub.d echo 'GRUB_CMDLINE_LINUX_DEFAULT="splash quiet net.ifnames=0"' >/etc/default/grub.d/ifnames.cfg update-grub reboot

 If none of the above solutions worked, it would help to test our adapter in a different PC and/or operating system.